-A look back at Trump comments perceived as encouraging violence
+A look back at Trump comments perceived by some as encouraging violence

 "If you see somebody getting ready to throw a tomato, knock the crap out of them, would you?
 Seriously, OK?
 Just knock the hell ...
 I promise you I will pay for the legal fees.
 I promise, I promise," he said on Feb.
 1, 2016.

-At a Las Vegas rally later that month, he said the guards were too gentle with a protester.
-“He's walking out with big high-fives, smiling, laughing,” Trump said.
-“I'd like to punch him in the face, I'll tell you.”
+At a Las Vegas rally later that month, he said security guards were too gentle with a protester.
+"He's walking out with big high-fives, smiling, laughing," Trump said.
+"I'd like to punch him in the face, I'll tell you."

-A similar situation unfolded again at a different February rally in Michigan.
+A similar situation unfolded at a rally that month in Warren, Michigan.

-“Get him out,” he said of a protester in Warren, Michigan.
-“Try not to hurt him.
-If you do, I’ll defend you in court.
-Don’t worry about it.”
+"Get him out," he said of a protester.
+"Try not to hurt him.
+If you do, I'll defend you in court.
+Don't worry about it."

 The sucker-punch incident

-On March 9, 2016, as a protester was being escorted out of a rally in Fayetteville, North Carolina, he was sucker punched by another attendee.
+On March 9, 2016, as a protester was being escorted out of a rally in Fayetteville, North Carolina, he was sucker-punched by another attendee.

-The Cumberland County Sheriff's Office released a statement saying they arrested the man suspected of throwing the punch, identified by authorities as John Franklin McGraw, for allegedly assaulting the protester.
+The Cumberland County Sheriff's Office released a statement saying officers arrested the man suspected of throwing the punch, identified by authorities as John Franklin McGraw, for allegedly assaulting the protester.

-The day after the Fayetteville incident, the Trump campaign released a statement that didn’t mention Trump's direct comments.
+The day after the Fayetteville incident, the Trump campaign released a statement that didn't mention Trump's earlier comments at other rallies where he appeared to suggest hitting protesters.

-"We obviously discourage this kind of behavior and take significant measures to ensure the safety of any and all attendees," the March 10 statement read.
+"We obviously discourage this kind of behavior and take significant measures to ensure the safety of any and all attendees," it read.

-In the subsequent days and weeks, Trump was asked about the incident and said that he did not condone the violence but at one point said he would look into whether to pay the legal fees for the man who allegedly threw the punch.
-He said he never offered to pay in the first place.
+In the subsequent days and weeks, Trump was asked about the incident and said that he did not condone the violence but at one point said he would look into whether to pay the legal fees for McGraw.
+Trump said he never offered to pay in the first place.

 McGraw was charged with misdemeanor charges of assault and battery and disorderly conduct and pleaded no contest.
-He spoke with and hugged the man whom he allegedly punched while in court in December.
+In court in December 2016, he spoke with and hugged the man whom he had punched.

 An ongoing lawsuit

-Even though most of his White House public appearances now come during joint appearances with world leaders and less often at rallies across the country, some of his acerbic remarks have followed him.
+Even though most of Trump's public remarks now come during appearances with world leaders at the White House and less often at rallies across the country, some of his acerbic comments have followed him.

-Trump’s lawyers tried to get the case dismissed by saying his comments were protected by freedom of speech and that he did not intend for his words to incite violence.
+His lawyers tried to get the case dismissed by saying his comments are protected by the First Amendment's guarantee of freedom of speech and that he did not intend for his words to incite violence.

-But federal Judge David Hale rejected that argument in April and said there was sufficient evidence that the protestor’s injuries were a “direct and proximate result” of Trump’s comments, according to The Associated Press.
-The case is pending.
+But federal Judge David Hale rejected that argument in April 2017 and said there was sufficient evidence that the protesters' injuries were a "direct and proximate result" of Trump's comments, according to The Associated Press.
+Trump was allowed to appeal the case, and the latest step in the proceedings came when a stay was issued in June 2018 pending interlocutory appeals, according to court documents.

-Critics have condemned Trump's most controversial comments for some time now, but several of his statements have become flashpoints in the past week.
+Critics have condemned Trump's most controversial comments for some time now, and several of his statements have become flashpoints in the past.

-In comments published June 29, Trump made disparaging comments and personally attacked "Morning Joe" co-hosts Joe Scarborough and Mika Brzezinski.
-Hours later, deputy press secretary Sarah Huckabee Sanders, asked whether "the hostility of the verbal environment can create an atmosphere of violence," disputed the notion that his tweets fell into that category.
+In tweets published June 29, 2017, Trump made disparaging comments about "Morning Joe" co-hosts Joe Scarborough and Mika Brzezinski, who had publicly criticized Trump.

+Hours later, deputy press secretary Sarah Huckabee Sanders, asked whether "the hostility of the verbal environment can create an atmosphere of violence," disputed the notion that his tweets do so.

 "The president in no way form or fashion has ever promoted or encouraged violence.
 If anything, quite the contrary.
-And he was simply pushing back and defending himself," she said of the tweets.
+And he was simply pushing back and defending himself," she said.

-This weekend, Trump shared the doctored video from a 2007 WWE skit in which he is seen taking down WWE owner Vince McMahon.
-In the version Trump shared, McMahon's face is blocked by the superimposed CNN logo.
+On July 2, 2017, Trump shared the doctored video, from a 2007 WWE skit in which he is seen taking down WWE owner Vince McMahon.
+In the version Trump shared, McMahon's face is blocked by the CNN logo.

-When the video was shown to homeland security advisor Tom Bossert on ABC News' "This Week" Sunday, he said it is "certainly not" a threat against the media or CNN specifically.
+When the video was shown to then-homeland security adviser Tom Bossert on ABC News' "This Week" on the same day, he said it is "certainly not" a threat against the media or CNN specifically.

 "I think that no one would perceive that as a threat.
 I hope they don't," he added.
 "But I do think that he's beaten up in a way on cable platforms that he has a right to respond to."

-Outcry from Democrats was swift, and House Minority Leader Nancy Pelosi, D-Calif., posted a tweet making her feelings clear.
+Outcry from Democrats was swift, and House Minority Leader Nancy Pelosi of California posted a tweet making her feelings clear.

 "Violence & violent imagery to bully the press must be rejected.
 This #July4th, celebrate freedom of the press, guardians to our democracy," she wrote.

-CNN released a statement criticizing the video.
+CNN released a statement at the time criticizing the video.

-"It is a sad day when the President of the United States encourages violence against reporters.
-Clearly, Sarah Huckabee Sanders lied when she said the President had never done so," CNN's statement reads.
+"It is a sad day when the president of the United States encourages violence against reporters.
+Clearly, Sarah Huckabee Sanders lied when she said the president had never done so," the statement reads.

 "Instead of preparing for his overseas trip, his first meeting with Vladimir Putin, dealing with North Korea and working on his health care bill, he is instead involved in juvenile behavior far below the dignity of his office.
 We will keep doing our jobs.
 He should start doing his," the statement concludes.